 Put on your Sunday best for Mike Robinson’s perfect roast leg of lamb served with a classic red wine gravy.

-Preheat the oven to 200C/400F/Gas 6.
+Preheat the oven to 200C/180C Fan/Gas 6.
 Remove the lamb from the fridge and allow it to get to room temperature.

-Strip the leaves off the rosemary stalks and chop finely.
-Add to the bowl with the garlic and butter.
-Season with salt and freshly ground black pepper and mash to a paste with a fork.
+To make the garlic butter, place the garlic and butter in a bowl.
+Add the rosemary to the bowl.
+Season with salt and pepper and mash to a paste with a fork.

-Make the gravy.
-Heat a heavy-based frying pan on the hob.
+To make the gravy, heat a heavy-based frying pan on the hob.
 When hot, pour the pan juices from the roasting tin into the pan (be careful as it may splatter).
 Add the red wine.
 Turn the heat down and leave the sauce to reduce.

-To serve, slice the lamb and pour over the gravy.
-Garnish with a couple stalks of fresh rosemary.
-This would be good with potatoes dauphinoise and fresh vegetables, for a Sunday lunch.
+To serve, slice the lamb, pour over the gravy and garnish with rosemary.
+This would be good with potatoes dauphinoise and fresh vegetables for a Sunday lunch.